ZacharyGodfrey/personal-site/src/pages/index.md

 I believe that the world is a better place when we understand how it works.
 The less my work gets called *magic* the better.
 I love explaining technical concepts to people in simple terms.
 I also love simplifying things and reducing complexity whenever possible.

 If you also value simplicity, understanding, and sharing knowledge then we'd probably make a great team!
 If you'd like to chat, I'm available on [LinkedIn](https://linkedin.com/in/zachary-godfrey) and via [email](mailto:contact@zacharygodfrey.dev).
-My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and my full [work history](/work) is available if that interests you.
+My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and my full [work history](/work) and [career story](/career) are available if those interest you.

 ## Personal Projects